creator synthesis · MMXXVI 6 of 12 months · 19 citations

 WARNINGS

-• July–August is peak season — Tours and Foods warns to 'expect higher prices' alongside the best weather → Tours and Foods
+• July–August is explicitly flagged as peak season with higher hotel prices by Tours and Foods → Tours and Foods

 FROM CREATORS